Gary Faulkner Jr.: Amateur career

 Faulkner entered the TNBA (The National Bowling Association) Junior Bowling Program at age 5, eventually mentoring other youth bowlers.
 He won the Junior Gold Championship in 2011 and earned a spot on Junior Team USA.
 He attended Webber International University, where in 2012 he anchored the men's team to Intercollegiate Team Championship win, and was 2013 ITC men's most valuable player.
 He is a TNBA Veronica L. Green Junior Singles Scratch Tournament Masters titlist.

 Professional bowling career

 Faulkner joined the PBA in 2013, and, in his first professional television appearance, in 2015 he won a major title at the Rolltech PBA World Championship.
 In 2016 he finished ninth in the PBA Xtra Frame Lubbock Sports Open.

-Faulkner became the second PBA Tour African-American champion, after now-retired tour winner George Branham III.
+Faulkner became the second PBA Tour African-American champion, after now-retired five-time tour winner George Branham III.
 In recognition, Tennessee Representative Steve Cohen invited Faulkner to bowl at the White House, where on March 4, 2016 he bowled on the lanes beneath the adjacent Eisenhower Executive Office Building with some members of his family, of Cohen's staff, of White House staff, and Cohen himself.